 - in a bedroom or bathroom

 - in a recreational vehicle

 - where curtains, furniture, clothing, or other flammable objects are less than 42 inches from the front, top, or sides of the heater

-- · in high traffic areas
+- in high traffic areas

 - in windy or drafty areas

 A CAUTION: This heater creates warm air currents.
 These currents move heat to wall surfaces next to heater.
-Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as, but not limited to, tobacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls or cause odors.
+Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as tobacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls.
 IMPORTANT: Vent-free heaters add moisture to the air.
 Although this is beneficial, installing heater in rooms without enough ventilation air may cause mildew to form from too much moisture.
-See Air for Combustion and Ventilation, pages 5 through 7.
+See Air for Combustion and Ventilation, pages 4 through 6.